HRizwan1/2019-team-06f/reports/sprint-05/report.md

    -Moving Prometheus into a new server<br/>
    ![prometheus](images/PrometheusTrello.PNG "Trello")<br/>

- * Development Environment: Our team members are using Windows and Mac OS to run Ubuntu via Oracle VirtualBox, Visual Studio Code, Git Bash, Sublime Text for coding, and Powershell 6 for vagrant/packer build, for the development environment of the project.
+ * Development Environment: Our team members are using Windows and Mac OS to run Ubuntu via Oracle VirtualBox, Visual Studio Code, Git Bash, Sublime Text for coding, and Powershell 6 for vagrant/packer to build the servers, for the development environment of the project.

  * Github:
   ![github](images/github.png "Github")